Ichoran/teensy-stimulus/README.md

 ### Error States

 The Teensy Stimulus state machine contains a single error state.
-The machine can enter this state in response to invalid input that is dangerous to ignore: requesting a channel that is not there, trying to specify more states than are allowed, or setting parameters one by one into an already-running protocol.
-When in an error state, the system will accept commands but not parse any of them save for `~$` which will return `~X` if there is an error and `~$` if not; for `~?` which will report the error state (as `~!abcd` where `abcd` contains some information about what went wrong); and for `~.` which will reset the state.
+The machine can enter this state in response to invalid input that is dangerous to ignore: requesting a channel that is not there, trying to specify more states than are allowed, or setting parameters into an already-running protocol.
+When in an error state, the system will accept commands but not parse any of them save for `~$` which will return `~X` if there is an error and `~$` if not; for `~?` which will report the error state (as `~!abcdefghijkl$` where `abcdefghijkl` contains some information about what went wrong); and for `~.` which will reset the state.
 The error can still be read out until some other command is executed, at which point the error information will be cleared.

 ### Executing and Querying a Stimulation Protocol